List of Israel State Cup winners: 1928–47: People's Cup

 The Eretz Israel Football Association was founded in August 1928, and the first officially sanctioned national tournament was held the same year as the "People's Cup".
 The first People's Cup final ended with Hapoel Tel Aviv and Maccabi Hasmonean Jerusalem sharing the trophy following an incident involving an ineligible Hapoel player.
 Tel Aviv clubs dominated the cup during this period, with Beitar, Hapoel and Maccabi Tel Aviv winning all but two of the annual competitions.
 The Jerusalem-based British Police side won in 1932 and Maccabi Petah Tikva lifted the cup three years later.
-During this period Hapoel Tel Aviv won three cup titles in a row between 1937 and 1939, which remains a record to this day.
+During this period Hapoel Tel Aviv won three consecutive cup titles (1937 to 1939), which remains a record to this day.
 At the end of the Mandate period, Maccabi Tel Aviv were the most successful team in the national cup, with six final wins; their city rivals Hapoel followed with five.
 The People's Cup trophy was stolen at the end of the chaotic 1947 final and has never been recovered.